SchrodingersGat/KiBoM/README.md

 Output file format selection is set by the output filename. e.g. "bom.html" will be written to a HTML file, "bom.csv" will be written to a CSV file.

 ### Configuration File
-BoM generation options can be configured (on a per-project basis) by editing the *.bom* file in the PCB project directory.
+BoM generation options can be configured (on a per-project basis) by editing the *bom.ini* file in the PCB project directory.
 This file is generated the first time that the KiBoM script is run, and allows configuration of the following options.
 * Number Rows: Add row numbers to the BoM output
 * Ignore DNF: Component groups marked as 'DNF' (do not fit) will be excluded from the BoM output
 * Ignore Columns: A list of columns can be marked as 'ignore', and will not be output to the BoM file.
 By default, the *Part_Lib* and *Footprint_Lib* columns are ignored.
+* Group Connectors: If this option is set, connector comparison based on the 'Value' field is ignored.
+This allows multiple connectors which are named for their function (e.g. "Power", "ICP" etc) can be grouped together.

 Example configuration file (.ini format)
 ![alt tag](example/config.png?raw=True "Configuration")